 Our team really cares

 Liz Walker is an accredited sexuality educator, speaker, author, and Director of Health Education at Culture Reframed: the global lead in solving the public health crisis of the digital age.
 In her role as Managing Director of Youth Wellbeing Project, Liz has a proven track record in developing and delivering school and parent education.
-Liz is an exceptional communicator and passionate advocate for children and young people, and chairs the Australian organisation Porn Harms Kids: addressing the harms of children and young people accessing online pornography.
+Liz is an exceptional communicator and passionate advocate for children and young people, and chairs the Australian registered health promotion charity eChildhood: dedicated to mobilising responses that reduce the harmful effects of pornography on children and young people.
 Well connected internationally, Liz regularly provides consultancy to government, non-profit and professional organisations.
 Liz delivers keynotes, student cohort presentations, parent workshops and professional development throughout Australia & New Zealand; and is a regular contributor to media outlets.
 Initially trained in Community Welfare, Liz furthered her education at Sydney University and specialised in Sexual Health (Master of Health Science).
 Liz provides strategies to counteract porn culture through a ‘Critical Porn Analysis’ approach.
 Her work includes the children’s book: Not for Kids!
 This book is a ‘must have’ for parents and professionals to prepare kids for the inevitable occasion of when they will see explicit imagery.

 Craig has the essential role of keeping things running behind the scenes.
 Having previously managed the family business for 16 years, Craig now stands alongside Liz to ensure things function efficiently.
 Craig is currently enrolled in further education through Queensland University of Technology (QUT) and completing a Business Degree.
 Craig has experience in business management; has a track record in training, development and administration; and previously worked in sales and the financial sector.
 Craig is an invaluable part of the Youth Wellbeing Project team – analytical, dependable and meticulous.
 He looks after the family when Liz travels, and is incredibly supportive of her success and increased influence addressing the negative impacts of pornography.